 Swede 55 was built by Fisksätra Varv AB in Västervik at the east coast of Sweden.
 One of the pioneers of glassfibre manufacture in the country, Fisksaetra built small powerboats like the Mustang or Folkparca and motorsailors like Havsfidra, Storfidra and Parant in substantial numbers.
 Further, more than 300 S 30 cruising squaremetre boats, the smaller sister of Swede 55, were built by Fisksaetra since 1972.

-Being introduced with a nice brochure and advertized for instance in the SAS flight magazine, Swede 55 was displayed at the Hamburg Boat Show and I heard that one boat was even brought in a cargo plane to make it in time to the Toronto Boat Show.
+Being introduced with a nice brochure and advertized for instance in the SAS flight magazine, Swede 55 was displayed at the Hamburg Boat Show and I heard that one boat was brought in a cargo plane to make it to the Toronto Boat Show in time.

 How many were built?